felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

-In 2017, freshly graduated from McGill University and feeling ready to tackle the world, I started working as a junior machine learning scientist for a newly formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
-I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development[^3] after having acquired a recent fondness for computers through my research.
+In 2017, freshly graduated from McGill University and feeling ready to tackle the world, I started working as a junior machine learning scientist for a newly formed startup called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
+I had just finished my Masters thesis in particle Physics and, having recently acquired a fondness for computers through my research, was ready to jump into the world of software development[^3].

 [^3]: This shift from Physics to software is something I previously [discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/).

-A few months in at Contxtful, it became apparent that things were clearly not working out: I was terrible at machine learning.
+A few months into my new job, it became apparent that things were clearly not working out: I was terrible at machine learning.
 There was no science to my methods, I just cobbled algorithms together and hoped they would work magically.
 With machine learning, I was simply "not on my X", as we say in French, meaning I